 Hop hop hop, I went, one leg coated thickly in mud up to the mid-thigh like a giant chocolate bar.
 Hop hop hop.

 Needless to say, I had to buy some new shoes.
-I tolerated about 2 days of wearing mum's ultra-sexy Apple Pie's before forking out $100 of my hard-earning slaving for the Colonel part time job at KFC money, for the Nikes.
+I tolerated two days of wearing mum’s ultra-sexy Apple Pie’s before forking out $100 of my hard-earning part time job at KFC money, for the Nikes.

 I treated them lovingly, and was most weary of any dodgy looking ground.
 We went through a lot together over the next seven years.
 They would carry my unathletic little body as quickly as possible as I ran home from the bus stop, screaming as savage magpies swooped me.